stbnrivas/dataModels/Parking/OffStreetParking/doc/spec.md

     + Attribute type: List of references to [OffStreetParkingZone](../../OffStreetParkingZone/doc/spec.md)
     + Optional

- + `area` : Area to which this entity belongs to.
+ + `areaServed` : Area served by this parking.
 Precise semantics can depend on the application or target city.
  For instance, it can be a neighbourhood, burough or district.
     + Attribute type: [Text](http://schema.org/Text)
     + Optional

-+ `dateUpdated` : Last update timestamp of this entity
++ `dateModified` : Last update timestamp of this entity
     + Attribute type: [DateTime](https://schema.org/DateTime)
     + Optional